clarkezone/clarkezone.github.io/_posts/2018-12-14-animated-vector-graphics-using-windows_ui_composition.md

 	spriteShape.FillBrush(CreateGradientBrush(compositor));
 ```

+and the interesting / magic part comes in where we can use a new overload of ```InsertKeyFrame``` that accepts a CompositionPath as the value parameter which can be different for different keyframes.
+The engine will do the right thing and perform path interpolation between keyframes as the animation plays forwards or backwards:

 ```c++
 	// Create a PathKeyFrameAnimation to set up the path morph passing in the circle and square paths